awholegnuworld/pinglist/README.md

 # pinglist

-A bash tool that utilizes ping to check the status of a list of IPs/domain names.
+A bash tool that utilizes ping to check the status of a list of IPs/domain names in a file.

 ## Features